-Dry, stale loaves of bread?
-Turn them into golden brown cubes of crispy, buttery goodness.
+Dry, stale, leftover bread?
+Turn it into golden brown cubes of crispy, buttery homemade crouton goodness.
 All you need is 10 minutes and a dream.
 O.K., maybe also an oven and some butter and a couple of other things …

-I have to be honest up front here and tell you that I rarely make homemade croutons.
-Mainly it’s because I can’t be bothered.
+I have to be honest up front here and tell you that up until last year I rarely make homemade croutons.
+Mainly it’s because I couldn’t be bothered.
 Counting the exact amount of fruit flies a variety of traps catch is no bother.
 But croutons?
 No. Far too much bother.

 The stupid thing is, making croutons is zero bother at all.
-Seriously, you can whip up a batch of croutons in 15 minutes, and 10 of those minutes they’re in the oven.
+Seriously, you can whip up a batch of croutons in 15 minutes, and most of that time they’re in the oven.
 The other 5 minutes is spent cutting bread, melting butter and scrolling Instagram.

 You can use any bread, even leftover hotdog buns or hamburger buns but the better the bread the better the croutons.